 FINRA Hearing Locations for Walnut Creek Cases

 Walnut Creek investors benefit from FINRA’s Northern California hearing locations.
-Cases can be heard in San Francisco, which is accessible from Walnut Creek via BART, or in other California venues including Sacramento.
-This proximity makes pursuing FINRA claims significantly more convenient than cases requiring travel to distant hearing sites.
+Cases can be heard in San Francisco, which is accessible from Walnut Creek via BART — making pursuing FINRA claims significantly more convenient than cases requiring travel to distant hearing sites.

 Why Choose Varnavides Law for Your Walnut Creek Securities Case

 Selecting the right securities attorney can significantly impact the outcome of your investment fraud claim.
-Varnavides Law offers Walnut Creek investors distinct advantages that differentiate us from other firms.
+Here is what distinguishes our approach for Walnut Creek investors.

 Insider Knowledge of Defense Strategies

-Before founding Varnavides Law, attorney Gary Varnavides spent a decade at Sichenzia Ross Ference LLP defending broker-dealers and financial firms in FINRA arbitrations and securities litigation.
-This experience provides invaluable insight into how the defense operates, what arguments they deploy, and where their cases are most vulnerable.
+Before founding Varnavides Law, attorney Gary Varnavides spent a decade at Sichenzia Ross Ference LLP — a nationally recognized securities defense firm — representing broker-dealers and financial firms in FINRA arbitrations and securities litigation.
+This background provides invaluable insight into how the defense operates, what arguments they deploy, and where their cases are most vulnerable.

 Award-Winning Legal Scholarship

-Gary Varnavides authored an award-winning article on broker-dealer regulation while serving as Editor-in-Chief of the Fordham Journal of Corporate and Financial Law.
-This deep understanding of securities regulatory framework informs our litigation strategy in every client matter we handle.
+Gary Varnavides authored an award-winning article on broker-dealer regulation — “The Flawed State of Broker-Dealer Regulation,” which received the IMCA Richard J. Davis Legal/Regulatory/Ethics Award — while serving as Editor-in-Chief of the Fordham Journal of Corporate and Financial Law.
+This depth of regulatory understanding informs our litigation strategy in every client matter.

-Our firm is licensed to practice in California and New York state and federal courts.
+Our firm is admitted to practice in California and New York.
+Gary Varnavides holds active federal court admissions in the U.S. District Court for the Southern District of New York (SDNY), the U.S. District Court for the Eastern District of New York (EDNY), and the U.S. District Court for the Central District of California (C.D.
+Cal.).
 For Walnut Creek investors, this means we can handle cases involving brokerage firms headquartered anywhere in the country while being fully admitted to practice in California’s courts.
+FINRA arbitration representation is available nationwide regardless of state bar boundaries.

 Walnut Creek’s Financial Landscape and Investment Risks